next-ivanblanquez/beeva-poc-pygdf/README.md

   wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
   bash Miniconda2-latest-Linux-x86_64.sh
 ```
-  After this you need reboot terminal to apply changes into the path
+  After this you need reboot terminal to apply changes into the path.

 3. Make virtual enviroment.
 In folder when you clone pygdf run this code
 ```